 What Makes Gray Divorce Different?

-You may be retired, or were hoping to actually be able to retire someday.
 All of that makes the financial consequences of divorce significantly more damaging for older divorcing couples than for those who divorce at a younger age.

-The Different Shades of Grey Divorce
+50 Shades of Grey Divorce

 Some older divorcing couples have been married since they were in their 20s.
 Over the years, they grew apart.
 Once their kids were grown and gone they may have realized that they had little left in common except the past.
 So they divorce.

 There are gray divorces that involve no children, adult children, or minor children.
 (Yes.
 It happens.)
-There are gray divorces from first marriages, and from second, or third marriages.
+There are gray divorces from first marriages, and from second or third marriages.

 Some older couples are well off.
 Others are not.
 Some have saved amply for their retirement and are in a solid financial position.
-Others have lived beyond their means for years, and find themselves deeply in debt.
+Others have lived beyond their means for years and find themselves deeply in debt.

-What Do You Do if You or Someone You Love is Facing a Gray Divorce
+What Do You Do if You or Someone You Love is Facing a Gray Divorce?

 Your divorce is going to suck!